 Start the Sugar Syrup: In a small saucepan combine the granulated white sugar, corn syrup, and 85 grams of water.
 Cover with a lid and over medium heat allow for it to simmer for 3-4 minutes.
 The condensation that collects on the lid will help to ensure all the sugar dissolves.
 You may also brush down the sides of the pot with some additional water instead but the lid method seems easier to me.
 Make sure you have your digital thermometer close by.

-Whip the Egg Whites: In the clean bowl of your stand mixer, fitted with the whisk attachment, combine the egg whites and salt.
+Whip the Egg Whites: In the clean bowl of a stand mixer, fitted with the whisk attachment, combine the egg whites and salt.
 While your sugar syrup is slowly cooking, start frothing your egg whites.
 Just let the mixer run at a low speed.

 Make the Sugar Syrup: after 3-4 minutes of slow cooking, remove the lid of your sugar syrup mixture and check the temperature.
 Once your syrup reaches around 215F/100C, turn up the speed of your egg whites and beat them until light and fluffy.
 The sugar mixture must continue to cook until it reaches at least 240F but no higher than 245F.